JarvisBWood/SiteIntent/README.md

 - Cloudflare build succeeds but deploy fails with OpenNext config errors
   - Usually means the deploy command is wrong
   - It must be `npm run cf:deploy`, not raw `wrangler deploy`
+- Cloudflare deploy succeeds but the live app still shows the previous UI
+  - Usually means the Worker was deployed from a stale `.open-next` bundle
+  - Run `npm run cf:build` and then `npm run cf:deploy` again
 - API login works in curl but the browser login page does not redirect
   - Usually means frontend assets are not being served
 - D1 works locally but not in production